 Insurance While Traveling

-If an employee’s car is damaged while traveling on business, the University may reimburse the employee for the deductible amount up to $200.
-If an employee traveling on University business is involved in an accident which causes injury or property damage to a third party, the employee’s personal insurance will apply first, and, if necessary, the University’s insurance will supplement.
+If an employee’s car is damaged while traveling on business, the University may reimburse the employee for their insurance deductible amount up to $350, depending on fault and circumstances.
+If an employee traveling on University business is involved in an accident which causes injury or property damage to a third party, the employee’s personal insurance will apply first, and, on a case-by-case basis, the University’s insurance may supplement.

-The University does not provide insurance for loss or damage to personal property, either at work or while traveling of University business.
-The University is partially self insured and normally does not insure its property and equipment if it is moved off campus.
-Specific information may be obtained by contacting the University’s Director of Risk Management.
+The University does not provide insurance for loss or damage to personal property, either at work or while traveling on University business.
+The loss of University property while in a vehicle may be covered dependent on the value.
+However, it is the responsibility of the employee to safeguard University property and leaving property unattended in a vehicle may be considered negligent and the employee may be responsible for reimbursement to the University.
+Specific information may be obtained by contacting the University’s Risk Management office at x5880.

 Sales Tax Exempt Certificates

 Several states have granted the University tax exempt status and service providers such as hotels will generally waive sales tax if provided with the tax exempt certificate issued to the University by their state with proof the expense is for university business.
 Many vendors require the bill be paid with a university corporate card as proof the expense is for university business.
 Whenever possible, employees should request the sales tax be waived when paying travel costs for university business.

 Detailed information on which states have issued exemption certificates to St. Lawrence University and any applicable restrictions is available here.
 Employees may click on the states they will be traveling to in order to print copies of the required certificate.
 Employees will be required to enter their network ID and password to access these documents.